laradumps/laradumps-docs/docs/laravel/get-started/installation.md

 It's very simple to start debugging with LaraDumps:

 - First, download and install the [LaraDumps Desktop App](laravel/get-started/installation?id=desktop-app).
-- Then, open your Laravel project and install the [LaraDumps Laravel Package](laravel/get-started/installation?id=laravel-package).
+- Then, install the [LaraDumps Laravel Package](laravel/get-started/installation?id=laravel-package) in your current Laravel project.

 Read the instructions below: